mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ## Using Remote Services

 Hops may call into other applications for results.
-What is required on the other application is Hops protocol awarness.
+What is required on the other application is Hops protocol awareness.
 An example of calling into a remote service is the Hops component calling into CPython.
-These libraries can also be used in the Python API of other applciations and services.
+These libraries can also be used in the Python API of other applications and services.
 See the CPython Example above.
 For details see the [ReadMe on GH Hops CPython project](https://github.com/mcneel/compute.rhino3d/tree/master/src/ghhops-server-py).

 {% include vimeo_player.html id="537498238" %}